 Differential equations are a huge and important area of calculus.
 The beginning courses, AB and BC, try to give students a brief introduction to differential equations.
 The idea, I think, is like a survey course in English Literature or World History: there is no time to dig deeply, but the is an attempt to show the main parts of the subject.

-While the choices are somewhat arbitrary, the College Board regularly consult with college and university mathematics departments about what to include and not include.
+While the choices are somewhat arbitrary, the College Board regularly consults with college and university mathematics departments about what to include and not include.
 The relatively minor changes in the new course description are evidence of this continuing collaboration.
-Any changes are usually announced two-years in advance.
+Any changes are usually announced two years in advance.
 (The recent addition of density problems unannounced, notwithstanding.)
 So, find a balance for yourself.
 Cover (or better yet, uncover) the ideas and concepts in the course description and if there if a topic you particularly like or think will help your students’ understanding of the calculus, by all means include it.

 PS: Please scroll down and read Verge Cornelius’ great comment below.